- Contracting with MacB

 Modeling and Simulation (M&S)

 MS-2.
-Conduct M&S scientific or technical analysis functions tailored to support the M&S community, to include the development of R&D best practices that enhance the ability to access, acquire, collect, analyze, synthesize, generate and report M&S-related technical information.
+Conduct M&S scientific or technical analysis functions tailored to help the M&S community, to include the development of R&D best practices that enhance the ability to access, acquire, collect, analyze, synthesize, generate and report M&S-related technical information.

 MS-9.
 Evaluate, develop, or implement collaborative modeling and analysis tools.